Du-Brisingr-Arget/arget/README.md

 # arget
-An aur helper that installs packages with pacman
+An aur helper that installs packages the standard way